 Things You Need To Know

-If you are not familiar with the Bernese Mountain Dog breed, research is a must with the Internet today, there is an abundance of information available at your fingertips.
-The Bernese is not a rare breed and there are several good websites devoted to the breed.
+If you are not familiar with the Labrador Retriever breed, research is a must with the Internet today, there is an abundance of information available at your fingertips.
+The more popular the breed, the more information there is out there and for the Lab there is an endless number of websites dedicated to the breed.
 Keep in mind, however, that every breed has its negative aspects.
 Whether it is health problems, temperament or behavioural issues, too large, too small, too loud, too quiet.
-They are all different and you need to be sure that your choice of a Bernese Mountain Dog is the right one, before you make the purchase.
+They are all different and you need to be sure that your choice of a Labrador Retriever is the right one, before you make the purchase.

 Finding a Breeder:

 Once you've made your decision that this is indeed the breed for you, the next step is to find a responsible and reputable Breeder.
 This is not a task that should be taken lightly and again, research is necessary.
-The Bernese Mountain Dog is not a rare breed and there are several breeders available.
-Visit as many as possible and don't be afraid to ask questions.
+With a popular breed like the Labrador Retriever the MOST popular according to CKC and AKC registration statistics there are a great number of Breeders available.
+Visit several and don't be afraid to ask questions.
 A Breeder should always be more than willing to provide you with all the answers to your questions and then some.
 The Breeder should be open and honest about health and temperament testing, and provide you with certificates as requested.
-The Bernese Mountain Dog Club of Canada recommends health clearances for hips, elbows and eyes as a minimum.
-In return, you should expect to be questioned (or rather, grilled) as well A responsible Breeder is always very particular about who he/she sells his/her dogs to.
+In return, you should expect to be questioned as well A responsible Breeder is always very particular about who he/she sells his/her dogs to.
 If you visit a Breeder and you feel that you have revealed very little about yourself and yet the Breeder is ready and willing to sell you a pup with virtually no questions asked Walk away!
 This is not a responsible Breeder.
-Whether you are looking for a family companion; a show dog; a dog to be trained in therapy or search and rescue; a dog to have fun with in competitions such as obedience, carting, or weight pulling; the most important aspects are the dog's physical and mental health.
+Whether you are looking for a family companion; a show dog; a field hunter, a dog who competes in obedience, agility, or any other sport; or you want a dog you can work with as an Assistance Dog, Guide Dog, Therapy, Search and Rescue, Police work, or other, the most important aspects are the dog's physical and mental health.

-A responsible and ethical Breeder's main goal is to produce only the highest quality Bernese Mountain Dogs that will better the gene pool.
-The responsible Breeder studies the pedigrees for quality, health, longevity, temperament and working ability, sometimes travelling great distances to find the best male to match the female.
+A responsible and ethical Breeder's main goal is to produce only the highest quality Labrador Retrievers that will better the gene pool.
+The responsible Breeder studies the pedigrees for quality, health, longevity, temperament and working ability.
 The responsible Breeder views health testing of their breeding stock as the norm in their breeding program and will provide you with copies of certifications.
-Most responsible Breeders are involved in some aspect of competition, whether it is the show ring for Conformation titles or competitive sports such as Obedience or Carting.
-While this may not be something you are interested in pursuing with your new dog, it is still an important point in that it helps prove the Breeders real interest in the betterment of the breed itself.
+Most responsible Breeders are involved in some aspect of competition, whether it is the show ring for Conformation titles or competitive sports such as Obedience or Field Trials.
+While this may not be something you are interested in pursuing with your new dog, it is still an important point in that it helps prove the Breeder's real interest in the betterment of the breed itself.
 Ask for references from previous puppy buyers as well as information on any clubs that the Breeder may be a member of.
 Verify these references and check that the Breeder is in good standing with the club(s).

 For more information on finding a responsible breeder, see: